sergiofgonzalez/js-application-design/chapter02-build-tasks-and-flows/README.md

 ## 010-asset-minification
 Illustrates how to implement minification of JavaScript resources using `grunt-contrib-uglify`.
 In the example, each of the files found in `public/js` is minified and copied to `build/js`.
 The same approach could be applied to CSS files.

+## 011-bundle-then-minify
+Illustrates how to implement bundling and minification of JavaScript resources using [009-bundling-through-concatenation](## 009-bundling-through-concatenation) and [010-asset-minification](## 010-asset-minification) examples.